 We wanted to send home a fun treat for our students to give to their families, and these spoons were perfect!
 They are so easy to make: melt chocolate (we used a crock pot in the classroom), dip red spoons in the melted chocolate (I bought the spoons for $0.99 at Party City), and sprinkle with crushed candy canes or sprinkles (we let students decide which they wanted).

-If you would like to make these with your students, you can download the tags here:
+If you would like to make these with your students, you can get the free download in my Resource Library!

 What are you making for families for the holidays?